Caregiver charged with attempted murder in newborn stabbings

-NEW YORK (AP) — A 52-year-old caregiver has been charged in the knife attack on five people, including three newborn babies, at a New York City home that was apparently being used as an unlicensed nursery for new mothers and their children.
+NEW YORK (AP) — A 52-year-old caregiver was charged in the knife attack on five people, including three newborn babies, at a home that was apparently being used as an unlicensed nursery for new mothers and their children.

-Prosecutors say Yufen Wang, of Flushing, Queens, was arraigned Monday on charges of attempted murder and criminal possession of a weapon.
-A message left with her lawyer wasn’t immediately returned.
+Yufen Wang, of Flushing, Queens, was arraigned Monday on charges of attempted murder and criminal possession of a weapon, prosecutors said.

-Wang is accused of stabbing and slashing a father, a female worker and three newborn babies inside the three-story residence in Queens early Friday.
+Wang is accused of stabbing and slashing a father, a female worker and three newborn babies inside the three-story residence in the Flushing section of Queens early Friday.
 All were hospitalized and are expected to survive.

 Most Read Nation & World Stories